COSC3020/detecting-cycles-NolanBerg/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Sources: Used ai for code and runtime analysis

+Initializing the parent and rank arrays takes $O(V)$

+The find and operation uses path compression, with a time complexity of $O(\alpha(V))$, where $\alpha$ is the inverse Ackermann function.

+The union operation uses union by rank, which also has a time complexity of $O(\alpha(V))$.

+If number of edges is $E$, the function will perform at most $E$ find and union operations.

+The function has a set to keep track of visited edges, which ensures each edge is processed once.
+Adding and checking for an edge takes $O(1)$ time.

+The total time complexity is dominated by the $E$ find and union operations, each of which takes $O(\alpha(V))$ time in the worst case.

+Therefore, the total worst case time complexity is $\Theta(E \cdot \alpha(V))$